Services

 Not necessarily.

-You see, to complicate matters even further, the decision of whether your property's unmortgageable is ultimately down to each individual lender.
+You see, to complicate matters even further, the decision of whether your property is unmortgageable is ultimately down to each individual lender.

-All of this means that some lenders will reject applications, while others will accept, providing certain conditions are met.
+All of this means that some lenders will reject applications, while others will accept, provided certain conditions are met.
 So while your buyer may be restricted when getting a mortgage, they may still be able to get their hands on one.
-However, to do so they may have to...
+However, to do so, they may have to...

 • Apply for a certain type of mortgage